kuldeepsharma1/cyber-honey-pot/README.md

 ![](doc/img/logo.png)

-**Program Design Propose** : we want to create a Python programmed PLC honey pot system to simulate the SCADA(Supervisory Control and Data Acquisition) network of a OT environment between the lvl1 OT field device PLC and the lvl2 related controller program such as HMI.
-It can simulate multiple PLC models from different vendors (such as Schneider and Siemens) with two main PLC communication protocol: Modbus-TCP and Siemens-S7Comm.
-The system will provide PLC emulator, OT controller simulator, ladder logic verifier, Data Logger and System Monitor.
-As a honey pot, it will provide the function to detect un-authorized attack access for PLC (such as http/https PLC config page login), FCI and FDI attack detection and log all the sub system execution state in real time for user/defender/blue team to detect and monitor the attacker/red team's action.
-The system can be used for cyber security training, attack and defense cyber exercise, CTF and other hands on cyber attack competition.
+**Program Design Propose** : This project aims to develop a sophisticated honeypot system that emulates an OT (Operational Technology) SCADA network environment, bridging Level 1 OT field controller devices (PLCs) with Level 2 control programs, including Human-Machine Interfaces (HMIs).
+This honeypot will simulate various PLC models from major vendors, such as Schneider and Siemens, while supporting the primary communication protocols `Modbus-TCP` and `Siemens-S7Comm`.
+The system will integrate essential components: PLC emulator, OT controller simulator, ladder logic verifier, data logger, attack detector and system monitor.
+As a cybersecurity honeypot, this project will detect unauthorized access attempts on PLCs, including attempts to log in to PLC configuration pages via HTTP/HTTPS, and will monitor for possible attack scenario such as Denial of Service (DoS),  False Command Injection (FCI) and False Data Injection (FDI) attacks.
+The system will log and display real-time data on system execution states, enabling defenders or blue teams to monitor and analyze attacker or red team behaviors.
+Designed for cybersecurity training, cyber defense exercises, Capture the Flag (CTF) challenges, and hands-on attack/defense competitions, this PLC honeypot provides a realistic and interactive platform for advancing OT cybersecurity skills and strategies.

 ```
 # Created:     2024/10/28